xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

 Greedy Algorithm:

 -   Sort the children by their expected sizes and the cakes by the size of piece in ascending order.
--   We scan the list of children from the one with lowest expected size and the list of pieces of cake from the one with smallest size.
-Once a piece of cake satisfy a child, we move the child to another list called $S$ and remove all pieces of cake being scaned.
+-   We scan the list of children from the one with the lowest expected size and the list of pieces of cake from the one with the smallest size.
+Once a piece of cake satisfies a child, we move the child to another list called $S$ and remove all pieces of cake being scanned.
 -   Repeat the above procedure, finally output the length of $S$ while the list of children or cake become empty.

 Proof:

 -   Suppose that there exists an optimal solution which satisfies a child with higher expected size than an unsatisfied child.
--   If we take the cake for the child with large expected size to the unsatisfied child, the amount of satisfied children doesn't change.
+-   If we take the cake for the child with large expected size to the unsatisfied child, the number of satisfied children doesn't change.
 Thus, we get another optimal solution.
 -   Repeat the process and we'll find our greedy method in selecting children is optimal.
--   Suppose that there exists an optimal solution which contains inversions (larger piece of cake is used to satisfy child with less expected size, and smaller piece of cake is used to satisfy child with higher expected size)
+-   Suppose that there exists an optimal solution which contains inversions (larger piece of cake is used to satisfy a child with less expected size, and smaller piece of cake is used to satisfy a child with higher expected size)
--   If we invert the two pieces of cake, we'll see both of them are still satisfied.
+-   If we invert the two pieces of cake, we'll see both are still satisfied.
 Thus, we get another optimal solution.
 -   Repeat the process and we'll find our greedy method in picking cake is optimal.